 - Flower Unit Study

-We’ve tried this experiment with carnations before and just haven’t had the amazing results as we did this time.
+We’ve tried this flower science for kids with carnations before and just haven’t had the amazing results as we did this time.
 I highly suggest using gerbera daisy flowers for this experiment.

 Start by trimming several inches off the bottom of all your flowers.
 That makes sure the pores are open and ready for capillary action to occur quickly.